 Talent adjusting the pH of the solution.

 Embed a 60-millimeter diameter Petri dish into an ice tray [1] and fill it with oxygenated retinal aCSF [2].
+Place the filled Petri dish under a stereomicroscope [3]

 Talent placing the petri dish into ice tray.

 Talent filling the petri dish with oxygenated aCSF.

+Talent placing embedded the petri dish under the stereomicroscope

-Cut the eyelid flap of the euthanized mice to expose the eye of the animal [1].
-Use forceps to enucleate the eyes [2] and transfer them into the cold retinal aCSF [3].
+Cut the eyelid flap of the euthanized mouse to expose the eye of the animal [1].
+Use blunt forceps to enucleate the eyes [2] and transfer them into the cold retinal aCSF that is under the stereomicroscope [3].

 Talent cutting the eyelid flap to expose the eyes.